apiaryio/api-elements/docs/overview.md

 - `attributes` (object) - user-specified attributes for a given element
 - `content` - value of the element based on its type

-This structure is based on [Refract][], and is expanded and defined better in the [element definition](./element-definitions.html) file.
+This structure defined in detail in the [Element Definitions](./element-definitions.html) document.

-Here is an example of what an element MAY look like.
+Here is an example of what an Element MAY look like serialized into JSON.

 ```json
 {